top of page

 Horse & Heart's

-Land Rehabilitation Challenge
+Land & Water Healing Challenge

 and Crowdfunding campaign

-In January 2019 we – the ponies and I – moved to our own little farm on the edge of Dartmoor.
-After 7 years of searching and fundraising, it was truly a dream come true.
-The farm had been left in a terrible state, but hey, the Horse & Heart team is not one to baulk at hard work!
+The little farm we took on had been left in a terrible state, but hey, the Horse & Heart team is not one to baulk at hard work!
 So we rolled up our sleeves and cracked on with it: broken and rotten fences to replace, heaps of rubbish to triage and clear, leaking pipes and troughs to mend... you name it.

 The beauty of the place shone through the neglect and the prospect of fulfilling our dream kept our hearts strong: to create a Centre for Holistic Learning around horsemanship and healing, a place where everyone could be welcome with sponsored courses and retreats for those in need, and a home for the Horse & heart Community.